fastjengine/fastjengine.github.io/news/2021-08-04-fastj-1-5-0-release.md

 ## New Example Programs
 With the popularity and feature list of FastJ growing, 13 new example programs have been added!
-They cover a range of topics like getting started, engine configuration, keyboard and mouse inpuut, text, polygons, models, scenes, and more.
+They cover a range of topics like getting started, engine configuration, keyboard and mouse input, text, polygons, models, scenes, and more.

 ### Examples Source Code
 - [Hello, FastJ](https://example.fastj.dev/hellofastj/Main.java) -- Creating a Window in FastJ